How to prevent and manage diabetes

 - Insulin therapy with injections

-“A mixture of these treatment options may also be suggested by your doctor depending on your diabetic case,” said Dr. Jones.
+“A mixture of these treatment options may also be suggested by your doctor depending on your needs,” said Dr. Jones.

-Worried you have diabetes or that you are on an unhealthy journey to developing diabetes?
-Talk to your doctor.
-They can help walk you through the next steps on your journey to a healthier you.
+If you’re worried you have diabetes or that you are at risk for developing diabetes, talk to your doctor so they can help walk you through the next steps.